ppwebgui

 • ALL

-Browser-triggered streams first run the same hardware reset/bring-up sequence exposed by the Reset hardware button, then append the currently tracked idle raw qout value as the final output element.
-That keeps each run deterministic and starts the streamer from a clean reset state.
-Because ppwebgui owns that final-output policy, sequence text submitted through the browser must not also contain an explicit final ... record.
+Browser-triggered streams first run the same web-controller reset/bring-up sequence exposed by the Reset hardware button.
+That resets the streamer core, readback encoder, and counters for a deterministic run.
+The tracked idle raw qout value is used as the final output element.
+Because ppwebgui controls the final-output policy, sequence text submitted through the browser must not contain an explicit final ... record, and shared random-final overrides such as PP_RANDOM_FINAL conflict with browser playback.

-When Check readback is enabled, ppwebgui uses the same default safe timeout policy as the shared CLI/SCPI workflow: 2s waiting for the first readback element and 2s for later idle gaps.
-Finite browser-triggered streams also inherit the internal 10 s streamer-completion timeout used by the shared playback path.
+When Check readback is enabled, ppwebgui uses the same default safe timeout policy as the shared CLI workflow: 2s waiting for the first readback element and 2s for later idle gaps.
+Finite browser-triggered streams also inherit the internal 10s streamer-completion timeout used by the shared playback path.
 A timeout during streaming is reported back to the browser as an HTTP 504 result, with the message text distinguishing readback wait timeout from streamer-completion timeout.

 The header also includes a Reset hardware button.
-That action reruns the same FPGA-side bring-up sequence used by ppwebgui startup, including the FPGA reset-manager pulse, tracked clock/PLL policy, and the startup frequency-meter report.
-After that it reapplies the current web-managed trigger, combiner, and output-override settings so the browser state is preserved across the reset.
-If the tracked source came from an unmanaged startup/raw selector state, that exact state is preserved instead of being coerced to int_clk.
+That action reapplies the tracked clock/PLL policy, resets the streamer core, readback encoder, and counters, remeasures the clocks, and reapplies the current web-managed trigger, combiner, and output-override settings so the browser state is preserved across the reset.
+If the tracked clock source came from an unmanaged startup/raw selector state, that exact state is preserved instead of being coerced to int_clk.

 The backend keeps hardware access serialized and the UI polls /api/status at the configured interval.